Cliveden: Countesses of Orkney

-Orkney died in 1737, and Cliveden passed to his daughter Anne, 2nd Countess of Orkney in her own right.
+Orkney died in 1737, and Cliveden passed to his daughter Anne O'Brien, 2nd Countess of Orkney in her own right.
 She immediately leased it to Frederick, Prince of Wales, eldest son of George II and father of George III.
 After Frederick fell out with his father, Kew and Cliveden became his refuge from life at the royal court, becoming family homes for his wife Augusta and their children.
-During the Prince's tenure of the house, on 1 August 1740, Rule, Britannia! (an aria by the English composer Thomas Arne) was first performed in public in the cliff-side amphitheatre at Cliveden.
+During the Prince's tenure of the house, on 1 August 1740, Rule, Britannia! (an aria by the English composer Thomas Arne with lyrics by Scottish poet James Thomson) was first performed in public in the cliff-side amphitheatre at Cliveden.
 It was played as part of the masque Alfred to celebrate the third birthday of the Prince's daughter Augusta.

 Cliveden was also the location for the final illness of the Prince: it was believed that while playing cricket in the grounds at Cliveden in 1751 the Prince received a blow to the chest from a batted ball and that this had caused an infection which proved fatal; however, an alternative interpretation shows he died from a cold, followed by a pulmonary embolism.
-After his death, Frederick's family retained Kew and their town house, Leicester House, but gave up their lease on Cliveden.
-Anne and her family moved back into the house, passing it to her daughter and granddaughter, the 3rd and 4th Countesses, who also lived there.
+After his death, Frederick's family retained Kew and their townhouse, Leicester House, but gave up their lease on Cliveden.
+Anne and her family moved back into the house, passing it to her daughter, Mary O'Brien, 3rd Countess of Orkney and granddaughter, Mary FitzMaurice, 4th Countess of Orkney, who also lived there.
 On the night of 20 May 1795, the house caught fire and burned down.
 The cause of the fire was thought to have been a servant knocking over a candle.
 The 4th Countess moved out after the fire but retained the site, only selling it in 1824.